In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

 - First, the peel-off adhesive lacks proper strength to hold the LED lights in place.
 As a result, they eventually come off with time.

-- Super glue can be used to solve problem 1.
-However, it makes a mess and it is difficult to remove.
+- Super glue makes a mess and it is difficult to remove.

 Fully Encapsulate LED Strip Lights in Epoxy Resin

-Since I don’t recommend this technique, I will only review the cons.
+Since I don’t recommend this technique for embedding objects in resin, I will only list the cons.

 First, epoxy produces heat during the curing process and may damage the LED light strips.